galepsh/tl-home-assignment/README.md

+Built with nextJs 14.2.3

 Use:
 next build && next run
 to run the project.
-After building and running go to http://localhost:3000
+After building and running the website is available at http://localhost:3000